acgarco/Chat-App-using-Socket.io/README.md

 STEP 4: Node.js and Application Configuration
 In this step, I installed Node.js on the EC2 instances and configure the application using Ansible.

 The file inventory.ini has the actual public IP addresses and SSH key paths for the EC2 instances.
 Review and customize the install_app.yml Ansible playbook if needed for additional application configuration.
 Run ansible-playbook -i inventory.ini install_app.yml to execute the playbook and install Node.js on the EC2 instances.
-Step 5: Additional Steps and Considerations
-Provide any additional instructions or considerations that are specific to your application and infrastructure setup.
-Include any post-deployment steps or ongoing maintenance instructions if applicable.
-Document any variables or configuration options that need to be adjusted or customized for different environments.